Disciplinary Action Procedures for University Support Staff

 - PERSONAL CONDUCT.
-Grounds for suspension with pay (decision-making leave), demotion, or dismissal of a permanent classified employee for personal conduct detrimental to university service include, but are not limited to, the following:
+Grounds for decision-making leave (suspension with pay), demotion, or dismissal of a permanent USS employee for personal conduct detrimental to university service include, but are not limited to, the following:

 - gross misconduct or conduct grossly unbecoming a university employee

 - conviction of a criminal act

 - immoral conduct

 - willful abuse or misappropriation of university funds, materials, property, or equipment

 - making a false statement of material fact in the employee's application for employment or position description

 - participation in any action that would in any way seriously disrupt or disturb the normal operation of the department or university

 - trespassing on the property of any university official or employee for the purpose of harassing or forcing dialogue or discussion from the occupants or owners of such property

 - willful damage to or destruction of university property

 - willful endangerment of the lives or property of others, or both